rachelalk/rachelalk/README.md

 ### Hi there 👋

+:woman: I'm Rachel
+<br>:rocket: I'm currently a student at The School of Code.
+<br> Follow me on twitter: @rachelalk

 <!--
 **rachelalk/rachelalk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.